UC-Psychology/grad-student-wiki/docs/glossary.md

 ## IDE

 IDE stands for Integrated Development Environment.
 It is a software application that provides comprehensive facilities to computer programmers for software development.
-To learn about IDEs, head to the <a href="https://en.wikipedia.org/wiki/Integrated_development_environment" target="_blank">Wikipedia page</a>.
+In other words, IDE's are applications you can use to write and edit code!
+To learn about IDEs, head to the <a href="https://en.wikipedia.org/wiki/Integrated_development_environment" target="_blank">IDE Wikipedia page</a>.

+Examples of popular IDE's are VS Code or JetBrains PyCharm.

+## JetBrains

+JetBrains is a software development company that makes IDEs for various programming languages such as PyCharm for python, Rider for C#, or DataSpell for data science.

+To learn about JetBrains, head to the <a href="https://www.jetbrains.com/" target="_blank">JetBrains website</a>.

 ## Markdown

 Markdown is a lightweight markup language that is used to format text.
 It is often used to create documentation for software projects.
 To learn about Markdown, head to the <a href="https://www.markdownguide.org/" target="_blank">Markdown Guide</a>.

 ## VS Code

 VS Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 It is often used to edit Markdown files.
 To learn about VS Code, head to the <a href="https://code.visualstudio.com/docs" target="_blank">VS Code documentation</a>.